tlswg/sslkeylogfile/draft-ietf-tls-keylogfile.md

 : The 32-byte value of the Random field from the ClientHello message that established the TLS connection.
 This value is encoded as 64 hexadecimal characters.
-In a log that can include secrets from multiple connections, this field is used to correlate multiple secrets from the same connection.
-This allows secrets to be matched to the correct connection, provided that records can be matched to the correct ClientHello message.
+In a log that can include secrets from multiple connections, this field can be used to identify a connection.

 secret: